PatriciaORamos/INFT3000/README.md

 ## Add user authentication
 #### feature/cap1-authentication
-🏗️ working ...
-Add user authentication to your app using laravel’s make auth feature.
+👍 Add user authentication to your app using laravel’s make auth feature.
 Modify your item and category controllers to be accessible only to authenticated users.
 Also, modify your routes for items and categories to be accessible only to authenticated users.

 # Capstone Deliverable #2
 ## Web Site Design
 #### feature/cap2-web-site-design
-🕛 waiting ...
+🏗️ working ...
 Your product list page must have a minimum of 3 categories (links) in a vertical table at the left of the page (which will be pulled from the database).
 Your product listing (table on right) will display all products in the database.
 You must mock-up at least 2 rows of products.
 For